Announcements

 I am passionate about growing the network and facilitating support for trainees new to research, and making research accessible at every level.
 I will be supporting the BIA ECRC mentorship scheme.

-Dr Ali Alam (London)
+Dr Ali Alam (Liverpool)

 I am an IMT3 doctor working in East London, interested in (...)